VoteCast: Michigan voters say nation headed wrong way

 In the race for Senate, Democrat Debbie Stabenow was neck and neck with Republican John James among white voters.
 Whites with a college education were divided, as were whites without a college degree.

 Stabenow had a sizable advantage among black voters, and Hispanic voters were divided.

 Voters under 45 preferred Stabenow; those ages 45 and older modestly supported Stabenow.

 Democrat Gretchen Whitmer had a sizable advantage over Republican Bill Schuette among voters under 45 in the race for governor.
 Voters ages 45 and older appeared to prefer Whitmer.

-Black voters favored Whitmer.
+Black voters favored Whitmer, and Hispanic voters were split.
 White voters overall were divided in their support over Schuette and Whitmer.

 Whites without a college degree were divided in their support over Schuette and Whitmer.
 On the other hand, white college graduates modestly supported Whitmer.

 TOP ISSUE: HEALTH CARE